xemath/xemath/README.md

-- 👋 Hi, I’m @xemath i'm going to write this just to have something to show
+- 👋 Hi, I’m @xemath (Carlos Castro)
-- 👀 I’m interested in ... anime, literature, tv shows, motorcycles and gym
+- 👀 I’m interested in anime, literature, tv shows, motorcycles and gym and off course programming
-- 🌱 I’m currently learning ... trying to master css
+- 🌱 I’m currently trying to master css
-- 💞️ I’m looking to collaborate on ... javascript/html/css/node js/bootsraps projects
+- 💞️ I’m looking to collaborate on javascript/html/css/node js/bootstrap projects
-- 📫 How to reach me ... send me a message to carlosfernandocastroposada@gmail.com
+- 📫 if you want to reach me send me a message to carlosfernandocastroposada@gmail.com

 <!---
 xemath/xemath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.